 Lead by AWA Affiliate, Leslie Fierro

-During our mornings, I’ll start the workshops off with a writing prompt, which we’ll all (myself included) write to for the allotted amount of time, between 10 and 20 minutes, depending on our attendance and plans for that day.
+During our sessions, I’ll start the workshops off with a writing prompt, which all participants (myself included) will write to for an allotted amount of time.
 We’ll write about anything and everything, in any form–prose, poetry, play, word cloud, free association…sometimes you might just need to throw ink on the paper to find the way to your words.
-Though I’ll be giving new prompts for each writing session (at least twice during our two hours together), you are free to approach the writing time with either brand new work or works-in-progress, inspired by the prompt.
-You can also choose to write to whatever is happening in your head, or out the window, or in the room.
+Though I’ll be giving new prompts for each writing session (at least twice during our two hours together), you are free to approach the writing time with either brand new work, or works-in-progress inspired by the prompt.
+You can also choose to write whatever is happening in your head, or out the window, or in the room.
 Your writing is what matters here, not how you get that writing out onto the paper.

 We’ll then go around and voluntarily read our work.
-Following the practices of the AWA workshop method, all of this first-draft writing will be listened to as fiction or story, so that we can all write as wild, as dark, as heart-rending, as fantastical, or as real as we like, without fear of being judged or assumed into the role of the character or the first-person narrator.
-No one will be pressured to read (accept for me, pressured only by myself), but it really does help inspire confidence in your writing to put yourself out there, and believe me, it gets less scary every time you do!
+Following the practices of the AWA workshop method, all of our first-draft writing will be heard as fiction or story, so that we can all write as wild, as dark, as heart-rending, as fantastical, or as real as we like, without fear of being judged or assumed into the role of the character or the first-person narrator.
+No one will be pressured to read, but it really does help inspire confidence in your writing to put yourself out there, and believe me, it gets less scary every time you do!